If you wish to view our current tours please click the following link.

 WE ARE IN PORTOLA AND THE FEATHER RIVER CANYON

-For those that are interested we will take a ride on the Sacramento Regional Transit light rail line.
-Upon our return we will check-out of our hotel and visit to the California State Railroad Museum.
+For those that are interested you can ride the the Sacramento Regional Transit light rail line.
+Then we visit the California State Railroad Museum.
 After our museum visit we will board Amtrak’s Capitol Corridor Train 541 which departs Sacramento at 2:10PM and arrives at Richmond at 3:35PM.
 Richmond is the across the platform connection with the Bay Area Rapid Transit (BART).
 We will catch a Bart train here for the ride into San Francisco.
 We will get off at the first station in the city and transfer to the street level street car line which will take us to Fisherman’s Wharf.
 San Francisco has purchased old street cars from all over the world and put them back into service to the enjoyment of many people.
-We then check-in to the Holiday Inn which is next to the street car line and a block away from the famous Cable Car Line.
+We then check-in at the Holiday Inn Express which is next to the street car line and a block away from the famous Cable Car Line.
 Later in the evening after dinner and after the rush hour we will take you on a night time tour of San Francisco using the street car, cable car and trams.
-Do not worry about your luggage, as we will keep it in the van and transfer to the hotel.

 ONE OF THE BEST RAILROAD MUSEUMS IN THE COUNTRY IS